 Call a vet or the Pet Poison Helpline and ask for advice based on how much and what type of chocolate was eaten.
+You can also talk to a vet online.
 They should tell you what you need to do next.

 How Many Brownies Can a Dog Eat?

 With brownies, the damage done depends on the type of chocolate used to make the brownies.
 White chocolate tends to be the lowest risk, followed by milk chocolate, then dark chocolate.
 Dark chocolate is worst for dogs because it has a higher cocoa content, which means it contains more of the toxic ingredients theobromine and caffeine.

 Cooking chocolate (Baker’s chocolate) tends to be even worse still – 1 ounce of Baker’s chocolate can cause as much damage as several ounces of milk chocolate!
 As a rule, the darker and less sweet the chocolate, the worse your pup might be affected.